vPeteWalker/midway/clusterconfig/clusterconfig.rst

    .. figure:: images/22.png

+#.
+(Optional) Configure NTP server settings.
+Refer to the `Prism Web Console Guide - Recommendations for Time Synchronization section <https://portal.nutanix.com/page/documents/details?targetId=Web-Console-Guide-Prism-v5_18:wc-ntp-server-time-sync-recommendations-c.html>`_ for guidance on selecting the correct NTP servers available to you before you begin.

+   - Click on :fa:`bars` **> Prism Central Settings > NTP Servers**.

+   - Enter the IP address or (preferred for external servers) the FQDN of each NTP server, and click **Add** after each one.

+#.
+Configure Name Server settings.

+   - Click on :fa:`bars` **> Prism Central Settings > Name Server.

+   - Delete and replace the existing value with the IP of your **AutoAD** VM.

-   *From this point, Prism Central will be used for the majority of day to day monitoring and operations - providing you a user interface that can manage multiple clusters simultaneously, including clusters running different hypervisors and hardware platforms.*
+   *From this point, Prism Central will be used for the majority of day to day monitoring and operations - providing you a user interface that can manage multiple clusters simultaneously.
+This includes clusters running different hypervisors and hardware platforms.
+Prism Central enables the ability to perform limited VM management, potentially eliminating the need to use a separate interface for some tasks.*